cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### Configuration

-Refer to the configuration of [consul](https://github.com/hashicorp/consul).
+The configuration of Consul client and server can be customized, refer to the configuration of [consul](https://github.com/hashicorp/consul).

 ### Complete Example